w-h-a/js_foundations/scope-note.md

     - _s_ is the function (parameter) scope for which "`z`" was declared as a parameter; or
   - if "`z`" is declared as the name of a function in a function declaration, then, alas, it seems to depend.

 Strictly speaking, there is no 'variable scope' or the 'scope of a variable'.
 Those are misnomers.
-Identified (named) values available in scopes, but they don't have scopes unless one simply means that it is the scope within which the identifier is declared.
+A value of an identifier is available in scopes, but neither values nor their identifiers have scopes unless one simply means that it is the scope within which the identifier is declared.
 But often people obviously don't merely mean that.
 More generally, people tend to conflate definitions (1 - 3) with definition (4).
 They say things like:

-- the identified value is 'in scope' when they are clearly talking about a scope that the identifier was not declared in,
+- an identified value is 'in scope' when they are clearly talking about a scope that the identifier was not declared in,
 - `u` has 'broader scope' than `v`,
 - the scope of an identified value is the region where the identifier is accessible,
 - values identified with `const` have the 'the same scope' as values identified with `let` (not necessarily; one might be global and the other local),